pubg/api-documentation-content/rst/getting-started.rst

 --------------------------
 The stats included in the participant objects within a match response show player stats in the context of that match, but it is also possible to obtain player stats for an entire season or their overall stats.
 You will need a **playerId** and a **seasonId** to get season or lifetime stats.

-**Note: The first seasons for lifetime stats are division.bro.official.pc-2018-01 for PC, division.bro.official.playstation-01 for PS4, and division.bro.official.xbox-01 for Xbox.**
+The :ref:`lifetimeSeasonID` can be used to get "lifetime" stats for a player.
+These are the same stats that are available in-game by choosing "Overall" while viewing your season stats.
+They include data beginning from when the Survival Title system was launched.
+The first seasons for lifetime stats are `division.bro.official.pc-2018-01` for PC, `division.bro.official.playstation-01` for PS4, `division.bro.official.xbox-01` for Xbox, and `division.bro.official.console-07` for Stadia.

+Stadia players have separate season and lifetime stats for when they use a keyboard and mouse, and for when they use a gamepad.
+Gamepad stats can be queried for by using the `console` shard, or by using the :ref:`gamepadFilter` with the `stadia` shard.

-We start by querying the seasons endpoint to get a list of seasons.
+We start by querying the seasons endpoint to get a list of seasons:

 Getting Season IDs